nicfel/Reassortment-Tutorial/README.md

 </figure>

 ## Setting up the Priors
 We can leave the clock model as is, which means that we use a Strict Clock Model and directly go the the `Priors` tab.
+There currently is no other option than a strict clock model anyway when considering networks instead of trees.
-The first and most important thing we have to do here is to to change the `Yule Model` to `Coalescent With Reassortment Constant Population`.
+The first and most important thing we have to do here, is to to change the `Yule Model` to `Coalescent With Reassortment Constant Population`.
 This has to be done for both (!) trees.
+This ensures that both segment trees are linked to a network in which they are embedded and that that network is linked to a coalescent with reassortment network prior.

 <figure>
 	<a id="fig:example1"></a>